Kelso 7 miles.

 There is plenty to see and do in the area, perhaps try your hand at fishing, play a round of golf, enjoy some of the many walks around the area or simply sit back, relax and enjoy your wonderful cottage.

 Falesidehill Farm Cottage is the perfect destination at any time of year.

 Three bedrooms: 1 x double, 1 x ground floor double with en-suite shower and basin, 1 x twin.
 Bathroom with bath, separate shower, basin and WC.
-Ground floor basin and WC.
+Ground floor basin and WC which is accessed through the sitting area and kitchen.
 Kitchen with dining area.
 Sitting room with gas fire.

 About the location